 This is a low fire brushing glaze.
 It has been sitting on this plaster bat for two hours and shows little sign of dewatering.
 A typical pottery dipping glaze, by contrast, would dewater in seconds!
 Clearly, such glazes are only good for brushing.

 I have a jar of testing clear glaze that I mixed myself (10% yellow stain and 2% zircopax added to cone 03 G2931K clear).
 Commercial glaze producers make their lines of glazes like this.
 The cost of the dry materials: About $6.
-How can I convert it to a paintable glaze like the commercial ones?
+How can I make it paintable?
 I made a spreadsheet where I can specify the weight of the plastic jar, the percentage of CMC gum powder needed and the concentration of the gum solution.
 I just need to weigh the jar of glaze (without lid), weigh a teaspoon of the liquid glaze (lower left), dry it (upper right) and weigh the dry (lower right).
 After filling in these numbers the sheet tells me what weight to evaporate the jar to and how much gum solution to mix in.
 It paints on just like a commercial glaze.
 But don't do this.
 I made another spreadsheet online (link below) based on starting from dry ingredients, adding the correct amount of water and gum solution.
 Of course, you need a good mixer to do this.